 We’re supporting our clients and suppliers to transform their businesses to achieve net zero.
 We also recognise the importance of actively reducing the climate impact of our own operational footprint - including scope 3 emissions.”

-For more on how we're helping to shape and accelerate the global policy agenda download our Network Climate-related disclosures report 2022.
+For more on how we're helping to shape and accelerate the global policy agenda explore our 2023 PwC Network Environment Report

-We’ve prepared our second set of disclosures in response to following the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for the PwC network.
+We’ve prepared our third set of environment disclosures in response to following the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for the PwC network.

-This TCFD report represents an important step as we execute our strategy to deliver trust and sustained outcomes, bringing our purpose to life and leading within the business community on climate-related challenges.
+This 2023 PwC Network Environment Report represents an important step as we execute our strategy to deliver trust and sustained outcomes, bringing our purpose to life and leading within the business community on climate-related challenges.